 Queer refugees, transgender and two-spirit people spoke of their vulnerabilities, experiencing disproportionate violence within the LGBTQ community.
 Downer’s group, the Missing Rainbow Community, provided strategies for staying safe when meeting people from dating apps.

-Realising the difficulty police faced with judicial authorisations for data from servers located outside Canada, which caused delays in the crucial early days of the missing persons investigations, Downer appealed to dating apps to provide an option for users to consent to have their data released to police if they went missing.
-Safety hotlines were also set up for those reluctant to speak to police.
+Realising the difficulty police faced with judicial authorisations for data from servers located outside Canada, which caused delays in the crucial early days of the missing person investigations, Downer appealed to dating apps to provide an option for users to consent to have their data released to police if they went missing.
+Safety hotlines were also set up for those reluctant to speak to the police.